girardmatthew/KittyArmAngleKinect/README.md

 ## Introduction

-The Kitty Speech Body Tracking with Microsoft Simple 3d Viewer creates a 3d window using Azure Body Tracking SDK that takes vocal commands using azure Speech recognition to determine which body parts to visualize and tracks all the information.
+The Kitty Speech Body Tracking with Microsoft Simple 3d Viewer creates a 3d window using Azure Body Tracking SDK that takes vocal commands using Azure speech recognition to determine which body parts to visualize and tracks all the information.

 ## Usage Info